Gagan Mohindra: Political career

 In 2020, Mohindra was appointed to the Public Accounts Committee.

 In October 2020, Mohindra voted against the opposition motion to provide free school meals to children during school holidays.
-In May 2022, during the cost-of-living crisis, Mohindra voted against a motion that could have helped struggling families by taxing high-earning gas megacorporations.

-On 13 June 2022, Mohindra was appointed Parliamentary Private Secretary to Priti Patel, the home secretary.
+On 13 June 2022, Mohindra was appointed Parliamentary Private Secretary to Priti Patel, the home secretary, and was appointed as an Assistant Government Whip on 18 September 2023.

+At the 2024 general election, Mohindra was re-elected as MP for South West Hertfordshire with a decreased vote share of 34.1% and a decreased majority of 4,456.
+He became Shadow Minister for Education in July 2024.